 - As maintenance-free as a plant can be

-- Deer, rabbit, and javelina resistant
+- Deer, rabbit, javelina resistant

-Golden barrel is one of the most popular cactus in cultivation.
+Golden barrel is one of the most popular cultivated cactus.

 loss of habitat and illegal poaching.